 Fiona Broome is fascinated by history, and intrigued by unexplained phenomena in everyday life.
 (You can learn more at her author blog, FionaBroome.com.)

-Then she went home and started this website, just to see who else – besides her – remembered Nelson Mandela’s funeral around the early 1990s.
+Then she went home and started this website, to see who else — besides her — remembered the three-day media coverage of Nelson Mandela’s funeral when he was still in prison.

 Fiona was an annual guest speaker at Dragon Con because she’s been researching — and writing about — paranormal phenomena (mostly: haunted places) since the early 1980s.
 (Yes, really.
 Over 40 years.)

 In the 1990s, her website, HollowHill.com, was one of the first reliable, online resources for ghost hunters.
 It includes how-to information for skeptics and believers.
 (Fiona believes in ghostly phenomena, but — in terms of actual ghosts — leans slightly towards the skeptic side of the debate.)

 As a researcher, author, and journalist, Ms. Broome has written over a million words for books, magazines, and websites, mostly about eerie and haunted sites, and how to explore them.

 She’s been a celebrity guest at events such as Dragon Con, the New England Ghost Conference, GhoStock, Central Texas Paranormal Conference, and Canada’s annual G.H.O.S.T.S. conferences.

 Today, Fiona still isn’t sure why — like many other people — she clearly recalls Nelson Mandela’s funeral on the TV, back in the late 20th century.

 But — as a third-generation civil rights advocate — she’s glad Mr. Mandela lived far longer, became South Africa’s first democratically elected President, and brought many important changes into our world.